YZY010418/CPSea/Model_Generation_and_Evaluation/Intro.md

 We re-trained three target-conditioned peptide design models in our work, namely [DiffPepBuilder](https://github.com/YuzheWangPKU/DiffPepBuilder), [PepFlow](https://github.com/Maikuraky/PepFlow), and [PepGLAD](https://github.com/THUNLP-MT/PepGLAD).
 First, please install the three models following their guidance.
 Then, change these files:

-1. move `ModifyModels/DiffPepBuilder/run_inference_new.py` into the DiffPepBuilder directory
+1. move `ModifyModels/run_inference_new.py` into the DiffPepBuilder directory
-2.
+2. move `ModifyModels/batch_generate.py` into the PepGlad directory

 ## Step 1: Data preparation